ViDLR/LLBPVeinPatternRecognition/readme.md

 *build*: build folder with CmakeList.txt file

-*Input*: All images that you want to indentified
+*Input*: All images that you want to indentify

 *Volunteer*: All images that you want/have registered